mprib/caliscope/README.md

     - the underlying data processing pipeline was designed to accommodate real-time tracking but I want to make sure that everything works well with the simpler and more stable post-processing workflow before trying to get that implemented in an integrated way
 - Data export is currently limited to .csv, and .trc files.
 Use in 3D animation tools like Blender, which require character rigging, will require additional processing.

+## Known Issues

+The main GUI allows for accessing of all of the package's functionality at once, though this imposes some additional processing overhead that can undermine recording, and switching between GUI modes can provoke crashes.
+Improvements are on the To Do list, but in the meantime can be sidestepped by launching individual widgets from the command line as [described below](#CLI)

 ## Installation